Ye - Burma

 TAVOY TO YE

 Tavoy was to be Transit Camp for two drafts of 277 and 258 men from Green Force who on 15th and 17th August, moved to Ye further north on the Burma Coast.
 The trip can be described as a nightmare for some – all standing packed tight like sardines in an open truck at the mercy of some crazy Japanese drivers (obviously inexperienced) the speeding truck swayed side-to-side dodging pot-holes and careering around corners.
-The POWs were quite relieved and distressed on arrival.
+The POWs were quite relieved but very distressed on arrival.

 Work on the aerodrome at Ye was completed by mid Sept 1942